 NotificationFormatter and then sends it using a

 NotificationProvider.
-You can create your own formatters and providers.
+You can create your formatters and providers.

-Every message is sent on a channel (identified by a channel name), which is a namespace that groups messages of a certain kind together.
+Every message is sent on a channel (identified by a channel name), a namespace that groups messages of a certain kind.
 Messages in different channels are not mixed.
-You can create your own channel by coming up with a name to use when creating messages and providing a formatter that supports it.
+You can create your channel by creating a name to use when creating messages and providing a formatter that supports it.
 You can configure whether messages for a specific channel should be sent immediately by adding an instance of

-The sender has no control of how the recipient receives the message.
-The recipient’s provider preferences for that channel determine how the message is actually sent (at the moment a default preference resolver should be used).
+The sender has no control over how the recipient receives the message.
+The recipient's provider preferences for that channel determine how the message is sent (when a default preference resolver should be used).

 Do not use generic names for channels, providers and formatters because they risk colliding with other names.
 Prefix the names with something unique.

-NotificationMessage– The default message type; handles the message at the next scheduled job or immediately depending on registered options for the channel.
+NotificationMessage– The default message type, which handles the message at the next scheduled job or immediately depending on registered options for the channel.

-ScheduledNotificationMessage– Handles the message at the next scheduled job that occurs after the provided time.
+ScheduledNotificationMessage– Handles the message at the next scheduled job after the provided time.

 DelayedNotificationMessage– Handles the message at the next scheduled job that occurs after the provided time but provides a delay time instead of an actual time.